pwintz/sharc/README.md

 To access the results of the simulation, create a volume for the container and copy the results of the simulation into the volume path.

 ### Development in VS Code with Dev-Containers
-1. Install Docker, and VS Code.
+1. Install Docker and VS Code.
 2. Open the `sharc` repository directory in VS Code.
 VS Code should prompt you to install recommended extensions, including `dev-containers`.
 Accept this suggestion.
 3. Use Dev Containers to build and run the Docker file (via CTRL+SHIFT+P followed by "Dev containers: Build and Open Container").
-This will change your VS Code enviroment to running within the Docker container, where Scarab and libmpc are configured.
+This will change your VS Code environment to running within the Docker container, where Scarab and libmpc are configured.

 <!-- ## Development Setup Using VS Code and Dev Containers development (in Linux or the Windows Linux Subsystem) -->
 <!-- 1.
 Install Docker -->